thephilippbusch/tep-app/README.md

-# Celebry App
+# TEP App

-Main repository for the Celebry Application
+Main repository for the TEP (The Event Planner) Application